 When temperatures drop slowly, the tree has time to harden and acclimate to the freezing temperatures.
-The sap flows into the root system, and the tree adds tissue to toughen up and protect their branches and trunks as winter approaches.
+The sap flows into the root system, and the tree adds tissue to toughen up and protect its branches and trunks as winter approaches.
 However, over the last two years, Denver experienced sudden drops in temperature in October.
-During a warm day, the tree cells beneath the bark to become active.
+During a warm day, the tree cells beneath the bark become active.
 At sundown, the temperature suddenly drops, and the cells did not have the time to return to dormancy and freeze, injuring the tree.
 Below are the types of freeze damage:

 - Winter kill: Symptoms of “winter kill” include brown or black discoloration or branches and leave limpness.
 Pruning in the winter takes care of any damage caused by polar plunges in the fall.

 - Sunscald: Sunscald affects tree trunks and large branches.
 Over time, the bark of the tree breaks down, exposing the tree to the elements.